IRS Forms

 Who Qualifies To Apply For The VCSP

-You are eligible if you currently treat a class of workers as contractors, you will treat that class as employees on a go‑forward basis, you issued all required Forms 1099 for the prior three years, and you are not under an IRS employment tax audit or a DOL or state worker‑classification audit.
-Exempt organizations and government entities can participate if they meet these conditions.
+You are eligible if you currently treat a class of workers as contractors, you will treat that class as employees on a go‑forward basis, you issued all required Forms 1099 for the prior three years (this is a binary eligibility gate – any missing 1099s must be properly filed before you sign Part V, they cannot be cured alongside the VCSP application), and you are not under an IRS employment tax audit or a DOL or state worker‑classification audit.
+Exempt organizations and government entities can participate if they meet these conditions, but state and local governments are eligible only for worker classes or positions NOT covered under a Social Security Act Section 218 agreement.

 If you were previously examined by the IRS or the Department of Labor on worker classification for this class, you may still be eligible if you complied with the results and you are not contesting them in court.
 Members of an affiliated group are ineligible if any member is under an IRS employment tax audit.